isomerpages/aic-yearbook/_driving-purpose/Caring for our seniors.md

 As part of NUS’ Communities & Engagement Pillar, the module seeks to impart the fundamental concepts of volunteerism and enhance students’ understanding of helping seniors in their community age healthily.

 ![](/images/caring-our-seniors-image8_cropped.png)
-*SGO staff and NUS student conducting PHV engagement as part of the on-the-Job training.*
+*SGO staff and NUS student conducting PHV engagement as part of the on-the-job training.*

 ![](/images/caring-our-seniors-image9.png)